J-O-H-N-P-A-U-L/LynxBoilerplate/README.md

 # LynxBoilerplate

 A boilerplate for building Atari Lynx games on top of.
-Based on the Pong template orginally posted by Karri on Mon Nov 26, 2012
+Based on the Pong template orginally posted by Karri on Mon Nov 26, 2012.

-Code descript
+Instructions:

 Include some libraries:
 ```